angulardart/site-angulardart/src/angular/guide/template-syntax.md

 _{{page.description}}_

-The Angular application manages what the user sees and can do, achieving this through the interaction of a component class instance (the *component*) and its user-facing template.
+The Angular app manages what the user sees and can do, achieving this through the interaction of a component class instance (the *component*) and its user-facing template.

 You may be familiar with the component/template duality from your experience with model-view-controller (MVC) or model-view-viewmodel (MVVM).